code-specialist/pypi-poetry-publish/README.md

 Each example requires you to:

-1. Create a workflow (e.g. `.github/workflows/publish.yml` ) with the following content:
+1. Create a workflow file e.g. `.github/workflows/publish.yml`
-2. Create a new release and tag e.g. `1.0.0` with the `master` branch as the target and the action will be triggered and publishes your package
+2. Create a new release and tag e.g. `1.0.0` and the action will be triggered and publishes your package

 ### publish.yaml to publish to public pypi